-Combine the beef fat (and possibly 1/4 stick of salted butter) and plain flour to make your paste (roux) and then add the wine, tomato paste, beef bullion and worcestershire sauce.
+Combine the beef fat (and possibly salted butter) with plain flour (or try Wondra flour in the blue cylinder) to make your paste (roux) and then add the wine, tomato paste, beef bouillon and Worcestershire sauce.
 Thin, more or less, with hot water to make your enjoyable gravy and then dump in the ground beef.

 Mix all together and put into a crock with